Learn what information is presented for each Tag and how to sort your Tags list.

 Inventory > Categories > Tags

-- Tags work with both items (Inventory > Items) and products (Inventory > Products).
+- This feature is available in both our classic version using items (Inventory > Items) and our newest version using products (Inventory > Products). → Learn more about products

 Working with data columns